Where is Alpine Lodging Telluride's office?

 - Hotel Columbia- check-in at Hotel Columbia, located at 301 West San Juan Avenue in Telluride

 Some of our properties have keyless entry systems.
 Please refer to your final confirmation letter to see if you are staying in one of these Telluride properties.
-If so, feel free to go directly to your accommodations any time after 4:00 pm.
-If you have any questions on where to check in, please contact us at 800-376-9769.

 When is the best time to visit Telluride?

 It is a common saying in mountain towns that you come for the winters, but you stay for the summers.
 This is especially true in Telluride.
 With an average of more than 300 inches of snow per year and the lack of crowds, Telluride, Colorado is just about the perfect ski and snowboard mountain.
 Opening day falls on Thanksgiving each year and closing day is typically in early April.
 For a little something extra during your ski vacation, come during the holidays when the Palm Theatre and Sheridan Opera House book their biggest shows of the year.
 The Opera house also offers a hilarious comedy festival over President’s week, with more top of the line acts in March.